MarcoMengoli/marcomengoli.github.io/_posts/2015-11-15-GitCommandLineBasicReference.md

 SSL certificate problem: self signed certificate in certificate chain
 ~~~

+it's possible to do a workaround.

-As reported on this [StackOverflow answer](http://stackoverflow.com/questions/11621768/how-can-i-make-git-accept-a-self-signed-certificate), you can disable SSL verification for that singular repository as a workaround.
+As reported on this [StackOverflow answer](http://stackoverflow.com/questions/11621768/how-can-i-make-git-accept-a-self-signed-certificate), you can disable SSL verification **for that singular repository**.

 ~~~ shell
 git config http.sslVerify false